USS Sellstrom: Transfer to the Pacific Fleet

 As the war was over in Europe, Sellstrom, loaded supplies at Charleston in preparation for duty in the Pacific.
 She departed Charleston on 23 June, transited the Panama Canal between the 27th and the 29th, and arrived at San Francisco, California, on 7 July.

 On 11 July, Sellstrom departed San Francisco and proceeded to Alaskan waters, arriving at Adak on the 19th.
 From 21 to 27 July, she remained at Dutch Harbor for assigned availability.
 Sellstrom escorted her first Alaskan convoy, a minesweeper and eight LCI's, from Cold Bay at Adak, from 30 July to 1 August.
 Sellstrom's operations consisted of routine patrols and serving as a guard ship vessel for flights over the northern Japanese island chain.

 Post-War activity

-From December 1945 through February 1946, Sellstrom operated in the postwar Pacific, visiting such ports as Tsingtao, China; Jinsen, Korea; and Pearl Harbor.
+From December 1945 through February 1946, Sellstrom operated in the postwar Pacific, visiting such ports as Qingdao, China; Jinsen, Korea; and Pearl Harbor.
 From 17 to 20 March, the destroyer escort transited the Panama Canal en route to drydocking in Charleston.
 In April 1946, Sellstrom was placed out of commission, in reserve.